LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

     style="width: 100%; height: auto; border-radius: 1px;">
 </div>

 Magic!
-Now it isn't the prettiest thing, and to be fair to it this algorithm is ([recently, as of 2020](https://ideas.repec.org/a/oup/biomet/v107y2020i1p1-23..html)) over 50 years old!
-And since then there have been a lot of improvements, but isn't it amazing that with so little code we are able to do something like this?
-Additionally, with the samples there's a handy package called [corner](https://corner.readthedocs.io/en/latest/).
-That allows us to have a closer look at our samples.
+Now, it isn't the prettiest thing, and to be fair to it, this algorithm is ([recently, as of 2020](https://ideas.repec.org/a/oup/biomet/v107y2020i1p1-23..html)) over 50 years old!
+And since then, there have been a lot of improvements, but isn't it amazing that with so little code, we are able to do something like this?
+Additionally, with the samples, there's a handy package called [corner](https://corner.readthedocs.io/en/latest/) that allows us to have a closer look at our samples.

 ```python
 from corner import corner